Take a look at who’s behind the magic at the Jewish Deaf Foundation…

 Avraam continued his Jewish studies in the beis medrash of Ner Israel Rabbinical College in Baltimore, MD.
 After two years there, Avraam returned to Toronto to do an internship at Oil Change, a web-based company, for two years.
 He focused on web development, graphic designing, and video editing.

 Avraam currently runs his own private business as a graphics designer.
 His work can be seen at www.argd.8m.com.
-He is excited to lend his expertise in design to the Jewish Deaf community, and he is proud to have created the newest look of the Jewish Deaf Multimedia website - in addition to the Jewish Deaf Foundation's website.
+He is excited to lend his expertise in design to the Jewish Deaf community.

 Simon D. Roffe has extensive experience working in real estate and the stock market, and now he has remade himself as a Social Media Marketing expert.
 He is a Syrian Sephardic Jew and lives in Brooklyn with his wife and three children.
 His children attend a local Jewish day school.

 Simon Roffe graduated from New York University Stern School of Business in 1998 with a degree in finance.
 He previously held Series 7 and 66 licenses and worked in Real Estate Development in Washington, DC for many years.